gsrathore02/gsrathore02/README.md

 <--
-Hello Anon  I'm Gulab, Working as a Linux Administrator -->
+Hello  I'm Gulab, Working as a Sr. Devops Engineer
+-->

 Here are some ideas to get you started: in Kubernetes, Docker, AWS